 NBA Trade Rumors: C.J.
-McCollum To 76ers ‘Makes The Most Sense,’ According To ‘The Ringer’s Bill Simmons
+McCollum To 76ers ‘Makes The Most Sense,’ According To ‘The Ringer’s’ Bill Simmons

 — ClutchPoints (@ClutchPointsApp) May 22, 2018

 After years of tanking, the Sixers, led by rookie Ben Simmons and Joel Embiid, have finally returned to the Eastern Conference Playoffs.
-However, in order to be considered as a legitimate title contender next season, the Sixers need to add an experienced superstar in which C.J.
+However, in order to be considered as a legitimate title contender next season, the Sixers need to add an experienced superstar, in which C.J.
 McCollum could be an ideal target.
 McCollum is currently in his prime, and in 81 games he played last season, he averaged 21.4 points, 4.0 rebounds, and 3.4 assists while shooting 44.3 percent from the field and 39.7 percent from beyond the arc.

 The potential acquisition of McCollum will ease the departure of J.J.
 Redick, who is set to become an unrestricted free agent in July.
 As Simmons noted, the Sixers will need to sacrifice Markelle Fultz and the No. 10 pick in the deal involving McCollum.
 With the presence of Damian Lillard in Portland, they should also consider finding a third team that could help them facilitate the trade.

-Being buried deep in the luxury tax hell, it will not be a surprise if the Trail Blazers really make McCollum available on the trading block this summer.
+Being buried deep in luxury tax hell, it will not be a surprise if the Trail Blazers really make McCollum available on the trading block this summer.
 Expect more rumors to circulate as the 2018 offseason draws near.